joinpursuit/8-0-github-lab/questions.md

 What does "ES6" stand for?

 ```
+ECMAScript 6, also known as ECMAScript 2015, is the latest version of the ECMAScript standard.
+ES6 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
+Implementation of these features in major JavaScript engines is underway now.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+Google
 ```

 What English mathematician and writer is often regarded as the first computer programmer?